alonzofroman/charities-project/README.md

 # myCharitySearch

 ## Project description
 The purpose of this site is to create a site that features a search function for both local and global charities for the user.
 We have a dynamically updating carousel of featured charities, and utilize two seperate APIs to search by city name or by charity theme.
-Results are displayed as list elements and display both charity name and location.
+For local results, we utilized the Charity Navigator API and searched for charities by city name.
+For global results, we used the Global Giving API and searched for charities by themes, such as education or refugee rights.
+Once a call is made, results are displayed as list elements and display both charity name and location.
 Selecting a charity from the list takes the user to a dynamically generated single charity page that features the respective charity's name, mission statement, available images, URL, and a Google Map object displaying its location.

 ![Image](./assets/images/charities-theme-demo.gif)